What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

 After placing the above-mentioned measure in a card and doing some formatting, we get the following dashboard:

-As we can see below, we can simulate changes in both demand and supply to predict the dates where the demand might exceed the supply:
+As we can see below, we can simulate changes in both demand and supply to predict the dates when the demand might exceed the supply:

 Conclusion

-As demonstrated above, What-if analysis is a useful tool with many use cases for businesses.
+As demonstrated above, what-if analysis in Power BI is useful for many business use cases.
 Additionally, its implementation in Power BI is quite simple.
-Once used with Power BI’s DAX, What-if analysis provides a plethora of analytical possibilities to model and analyze complex business scenarios.
+Once used with Power BI’s Data Analysis Expressions(DAX), what-if analysis provides many analytical possibilities for modeling and analyzing complex business scenarios.

 Explore the Insights of Power BI